 With a good few miles on his last project, (see his softail panhead below), Griff set about building a fat (280) tyre, big tube shovel rigid.
-We made the frame in the summer of 2004 & he finished it early this year (06) Nice going Griff.
+We made the frame in the summer of 2004 & he finished it early 2006 Nice going Griff.

 Rob's Mutant style Buell: 'Rum'un'